Xe/site/blog/site-to-site-wireguard-part-1-2019-04-02.markdown

 ---
-title: "Site to Site WireGuard: Part 1"
+title: "Site to Site WireGuard: Part 1 - Names and Numbers"
 date: "2019-04-02"
 ---

-# Site to Site WireGuard: Part 1
+# Site to Site WireGuard: Part 1 - Names and Numbers

 In this blogpost series I'm going to go over how I created a [site to site](https://computer.howstuffworks.com/vpn4.htm) [Virtual Private Network](https://en.m.wikipedia.org/wiki/Virtual_private_network) (abbreviated as VPN) for all of my personal devices.
 The best way to think about what this is doing is creating a _logical_ (or imaginary) network on top of the network infrastructure that really exists.
 This allows me to expose private services so that only people I trust can even know how to connect to them.
 For extra convenience and battery saving power, I'm going to use [WireGuard](https://www.wireguard.com) as the VPN protocol.